with a realtime review of portfolio performance during the recent market pullback.

 Short volatility strategies are comparable to selling crash insurance for a premium.
 In the aftermath of a crash the available premium is especially high as demand for insurance is rising.
 Short volatility strategies usually recover quickly from their drawdowns when things normalize, because of these elevated premiums.

-The high risk inherent in being short volatility is the very reason for the high returns of the strategy in recent years and over long periods historically.
+The high risk inherent in being short volatility is the very reason for the high return of the strategy in recent years and over long periods historically.

 I`m not jumping back into the strategy just yet, though.
 Conditions are still negative and the true extent of the correction and duration of elevated VIX levels is unpredictable.
 The VIX Term Structure is in backwardation and short volatility positions are facing a strong headwind in the form of a negative roll yield, which has to be paid every day.
 Only when the Term Structure returns to its regular contango state and the S&P 500 holds above its long-term moving average, will the light flash green to start trading the strategy again.